 Students are expected to attend, be punctual and prepared for the clinical experience.
-Students are responsible for emailing the DCS to report any unplanned clinical absence by 8 am of the missed day.
+Students are responsible for emailing the Director of Clinical Services (DCS) to report any unplanned clinical absence by 8 am of the missed day.
 This must be done each day of the absence.
+Communication via text does not complete the requirement.